Harshit-Gakhar/INSTA_DP_VIEWER/README.md

 A Python 3 based script, that downloads and opens the Instagram DP(Display Picture) of the user with provided username

 # How To Use?
-This application is designed to run on python 3, it uses some libraries which you should have intalled on your PC
+This application is designed to run on python 3, it uses some packages which you should have intalled on your PC

-The Libraries are:
+The packages are:
 Requests: to send requests to webpages

 To install these, refer to these links: